Chef Jordan Gainer

 Chef Jordan Gainer grew up Lorton, VA and learned from an early age the importance of hard work and preparedness.
 Jordan started working food service at the young age of 14 at a national pizza chain.
-This environment was fast paced and showed him how important being prepared to feed the masses by having the ingredients ready to turn out 70 pizzas in an hour.
+This environment was fast paced and showed him how important being prepared to feed the masses.
+In order to turn out 70 pizzas in an hour, you have to have your ingredients ready.
 Later on, this experience would be the beginning of his understanding of “Mise en place” or everything in place in French.
-Stratford University is where the aspiring chef would attend university to begin to learn hone his culinary skills.
+Stratford University is where the aspiring chef would attend university to begin to hone his culinary skills.

 Upon graduation, Chef Jordan would go on to work in some very prestigious restaurants.
 These institutions include the Watergate Hotel and Farrah Olivia (Alexandria).
 Chef Jordan credits his experience at these two locations for his ability to blend scientific cuisine and techniques with the classical.

 Gaining Inspiration from his Grandmother

 Jordan credits his culinary inspirations to his Grandmother who was the matriarch of a small Swiss village in West Virginia called Helvetia in Randolph County.
 His Grandmother owned a restaurant in a town of around 50 people.
 This village is historically where German and Swiss settlers settled in 1869.
 Chef credits his culinary aspirations to seeing the Chef at that Restaurant and helping in the kitchen as a reason he would later get into the food service industry.
 Jordan would also note that his family would frequent a Lebanese Restaurant and was intrigued and inspired seeing the thoughtfulness of the flavors put into the dishes they ate.

 Joining the Family at Hillbrook Inn